jmanhype/vggt-mps/docs/README.md

 ## 🤝 Contributing

-Contributions welcome!
-Please open issues for bugs or feature requests.
+We now use a `develop` integration branch.
+Branch from `develop`, keep changes focused, and open pull requests back into it.
+Maintainers periodically sync `develop` to `main` during releases.
+Please open an issue first for larger changes or new features.

 ## 📄 License